 There's some talking in the background as he tries to explain.
 "Oh, He doesn't remember her.
 He says he has dementia."

 The next few days are a blur.
 Even though I'm starting to battle a cold, I'm shooting a parade in a couple days, Ed's vacation ends January 1st and our "To Do" list is a mile long.
-I get off the phone and there's no question, we have to go!!
+I get off the phone and after some discussion there's no question, we have to go!!

 Searching for tickets to Hawaii 4 days before leaving!
 Let's say big dollar signs.
 Gotta call Ed's brother Kraig, do they have room for us?
 What about the Hilo side, where my family is, not a hop, skip and a jump from Kona!
-Ok, Miriam and Jeff live near Hilo, we think?
-We've got the miles to fly just have to finagle when the flights are available, hours later, got tickets for New year's Eve!
+Ok, Miriam and Jeff live near Hilo, we think.
+We've got the miles to fly just have to finagle when the flights are available.
+Hours later, we've got tickets for New Year's Eve!
 Kraig and Leslie's cottage home is now occupied by her dad but their next door neighbor is gone next week and we can stay there with our niece Sarah, that's house sitting.
 Miriam and Jeff are more than welcoming to stay with them while visiting My Family!
 Now I've got to get well and not let this take hold.
 Stress doesn't usually help healing!
 And neither does last minute packing for a life altering trip!!

 Despite the intense stress for the next 4 days we do make the super early flight and hop a plane New Year's Eve to the big island of Hawai'i to meet my dad!
 On a plane...still dreaming!
 We fly through Honolulu first.
 I gaze down at Pearl.
 That's where my dad served when he knew my mom.
-This where I began.
+This is where I began.
 Whatever their story, this is the island where it all took place.
 The two other times I've flown into Honolulu it felt like it was mine, a part of me, their place, my place.
 Now, I knew it was true.

 Miriam had to travel for work this week but Jeff was gracious and such a blessing to us.
 We got keys to the house, grabbed lunch and drove to Hopaku Drive in Kurtistown outside Hilo.
-Lush rolling streets greeted us on Hopaku Drive.
+Lush tropical green rolling streets greeted us on Hopaku Drive.
 Eventually, (made a couple u-turns :) found Brigitte's.
 She and Brendon greeted us before we made it to the door.
-Our embrace was long, we're sisters.
+Our embrace was long, we are sisters.
 I'm her big sister.
 Too many words trying to pour out all at once.
 LOL We visit for a while.
 She's gathered old photos and stories of our family documented by Aunt Betty.
 Time to leave for Dad's.
 Brigitte will come down when Uncle Harold gets here.

 The next day he was sitting up in the living room, we talked again about who I was.
-I showed him his hat and he took it and put it on right away.
-Zeke led our discussion of his fishing being in the Navy and Vietnam.
+I showed him his hat and he took it and put it on right away. :) Zeke led our discussion of his fishing years, being in the Navy and serving in Vietnam.
 Not too long about the war.
 He'd lost friends.
 I showed him a couple photos of my mom but he still didn't remember.
 He said he's got dementia. :) We're smiling about that now.
 He gave me a hug and several hang loose signs.
 He loves that!
 He looks frail but his spirit is one of tenderheartedness, fun, a kidder, I'm sure.
 I look like my dad.

 This is a pretty overused line but what else can I say, a year ago I'd say you were absolutely crazy if you told me I'd be sitting here in Hawai'i next to my dad.